Shopify

 There are two parts to setting up Shopify tracking:

-1. Connect Shopify through our Data Loader to import historical and real-time order data.
+- Connect Shopify through our Data Loader to import historical and real-time order data.
 This data is pulled directly from Shopify's API.

 1 - Data Loader Connection

 Navigate to the integration section and search for Shopify.
-Click the connect tab and create a new connection.
+Click the Connect tab and create a new connection.
 You'll be prompted to enter your connection details.

 2 - Editing the Shopify Code

-Shopify Plus Instructions
+Shopify Pixel Instructions

 <!-- Start of Woopra Code -->